paradisehex/NZRE_Hub/README.md

 Any sugestions or bug reports are welcome.

-This runs on a LAMP server with the files in a folder called Ingress in the.
+This runs on a LAMP server with the files in "/var/www/Ingress" in the.

 * This project is in no way associated with Niantic Labs or Google.
 * Use at your own risk.